Hybrid Manager HA/DR recovery

 The following requirements apply to the recovery procedure:

-- The new appliance will be running the same version of the Postgres AI software deployment as the old one.
+- The new appliance must be running the same version of the Postgres AI software deployment as the old one.

 - The same locations (